Houston Spinal Cord Injury Attorneys

 • Flexion-Distraction Injuries: The vertebra is pulled apart, often seen in high-speed accidents.

-• Fracture-Dislocations: A vertebra breaks and dislocates, often accompanied by torn ligaments.
+• Fracture-Dislocations: A vertebra breaks and dislocates, often with torn ligaments.

 Prompt diagnosis and treatment are critical.
-Depending on the severity of the injury and the risk to the spinal cord, treatments may include immobilization, physical therapy, or surgery.
-Addressing vertebral fractures often requires a combination of medical and rehabilitation treatments.
-Early intervention is crucial to prevent lasting damage.
+Depending on injury severity and risk to the spinal cord, treatment may include immobilization, physical therapy, or surgery, often in combination.
+Early intervention is essential to prevent lasting damage.

 Paraplegia & Quadriplegia

 Spinal cord injuries can lead to life-altering paralysis.
-Paraplegia occurs when trauma affects the lower portions of the spine, limiting or eliminating movement and sensation in the legs.
-Quadriplegia (also called tetraplegia) results from injuries to the cervical spine and affects all four limbs, often impacting breathing, bladder control, and core body functions.
-These conditions bring lasting changes that affect every part of a survivor’s life, and often their family's life.
+Paraplegia occurs when trauma affects the lower spine, limiting or eliminating movement and sensation in the legs.
+Quadriplegia (also called tetraplegia) results from cervical spine injuries and affects all four limbs, often impairing breathing, bladder control, and other core functions.
+These conditions reshape every part of a survivor’s life and often their family’s as well.

 Living with paraplegia or quadriplegia in the Houston area involves far more than the loss of mobility.
 Survivors frequently face:

-• Dependence on daily assistance, whether through family caregivers or skilled nursing professionals, for tasks such as bathing, dressing, and transportation.
+• Dependence on daily assistance, whether from family caregivers or skilled nursing professionals, for tasks like bathing, dressing, and transportation.

 • Emotional and psychological hardship, as adjusting to paralysis can trigger depression, anxiety, grief, and the overwhelming stress of adapting to a new way of living.

-• Significant financial strain, with costs for rehabilitation, equipment, home modifications, and medical care often reaching hundreds of thousands—or millions—of dollars over a lifetime.
+• Financial strain, with costs for rehabilitation, equipment, home modifications, and ongoing medical care often reaching hundreds of thousands or millions of dollars over a lifetime.

-For survivors in Houston, day-to-day life can also be shaped by practical realities: accessing public transit that isn’t always wheelchair-friendly, navigating specialized care and outpatient therapy programs at facilities like TIRR Memorial Hermann, or coordinating rehabilitation.
-These challenges are why families so often turn to a Houston paralysis accident lawyer who can fight for the resources needed not just for immediate care, but for long-term independence and dignity.
+Day-to-day life after paralysis in Houston brings its own practical realities: navigating public transit that isn’t always wheelchair-accessible, coordinating outpatient therapy at facilities like TIRR Memorial Hermann, and managing the logistics of care.
+These realities are why so many families turn to a Houston paralysis accident lawyer who can fight for resources covering not just immediate care, but long-term independence and dignity.

-At Arnold & Itkin, we know what spinal cord injuries take from people, and what a strong legal case can help restore.
-Our team has secured billions for clients facing paralysis and other life-changing injuries, helping them afford the treatment, support, and future stability they deserve, not just now but for the rest of their lives.
+At Arnold & Itkin, we know what spinal cord injuries take from people and what a strong legal case can help restore.
+Our team has secured billions for clients facing paralysis and other life-changing injuries, helping them afford the treatment, support, and stability they need not just today, but for the rest of their lives.

 Proven Results in Houston & Harris County Spine Injury Cases

-In Houston and across Harris County, our spinal cord injury firm has repeatedly proven that we don’t back down, no matter how powerful the defendant or how aggressively they try to deny responsibility.
+In Houston and across Harris County, we’ve repeatedly shown that we don’t back down, no matter how powerful the defendant or how aggressively they try to deny responsibility.

-One case that reflects our commitment involved a woman injured at a restaurant in Humble, Texas, when a large sign suddenly broke loose and struck her.
-She suffered significant cervical spine injuries, and the defendants refused to accept fault, even as her medical bills and pain continued to grow.
-Our team took the case to trial in Harris County.
+One case reflects that commitment clearly.
+A woman was injured at a restaurant in Humble, Texas, when a large sign broke loose and struck her.
+She suffered significant cervical spine injuries.
+The defendants refused to accept fault even as her medical bills climbed and her pain persisted.
+We took the case to trial in Harris County.

-During the second week of trial, facing overwhelming evidence and a jury ready to hold them accountable, the defendants agreed to a $6.25 million settlement, firmly establishing our client's lifelong care.
+During the second week of trial, facing overwhelming evidence and a jury ready to hold them accountable, the defendants agreed to a $6.25 million settlement, helping secure resources for our client’s lifelong care.

 We’ve helped clients throughout Houston and beyond secure life-changing recoveries in spine injury cases, including: